TorroesPrime/RoomOneOhOne/current_status.md

 ### Phase 7

-### Objective: expand on the character class to incorporate equipping and removing items of clothing, and in-game effects such as modification to health and other statuses.
+### Objective: expand on the character class to incorporate equipping and removing items of clothing, and in-game effects such as modification to health and other statuses

 Tasks to be completed in this phase: